phax/peppol-commons/README.md

 # News and noteworthy

 * v7.0.0 - work in progress
-    * Started to rework identifier handling
+    * Started to rework identifier class hierarchies, interfaces and package assignments - the result is incompatible to the 6.x version
+    * Started integrating OASIS BDXR SMP v2 CSD01 into the existing structure ^
+    * Renamed `EsensURLProvider` to `BDXLURLProvider`
 * v6.2.5 - 2019-05-07
     * Fixed Java 12 compatibility
 * v6.2.4 - 2019-05-05